 If you don’t have a full weekend, check out my suggestions for the best day trips from Seattle.
 The only overlap with this list are Yakima, Olympic National Park and Lopez Island (although this posts talks about the San Juan Islands more generally).
 In my opinion the rest of my favorite weekend getaways from Seattle are a little far for an enjoyable day trip (though potentially doable if you don’t mind really long days).

 Each of my weekend getaways from Seattle include the best time of year and highlights not to miss.
-All of these are good destinations year round EXCEPT North Cascades National Park, because it’s closed.
-I drive an Electric Car so I’ve also included charging information.
+All of these are good destinations year round EXCEPT North Cascades National Park, because it’s mostly closed in winter.
+I drive an electric car so I’ve also included charging information.
 If it’s an option to do the weekend getaway without a car, I have noted that.

 Use these links to jump to weekend getaways from Seattle that are most interesting to you: